SarthakMakhija/golang-extras/README.md

   + launches a goroutine to drop all values matching an input, from an incoming channel and writes these values to an output channel
 + Merge
   + launches a goroutine to merge incoming channels and writes the merged values to an output channel
++ Tee
+  + launches a goroutine to read from an input channel and writes to 2 output channels